folio-org/stripes/doc/permissions.md

 * In mod-users, the `displayName` is essentially a restatement of the machine-readable permission name (e.g. "users collection get" for `users.collection.get`) and the `description` is a more useful human-readable text such as "Get a collection of user records".

-* In mod-circulation, the `displayName` is a human-readable string such as ""circulation - modify loan in storage" and the `description` is a redundant repetition of the part of the display-name following the module name -- e.g. "modify loan in storage".
+* In mod-circulation, the `displayName` is a human-readable string such as "circulation - modify loan in storage" and the `description` is a redundant repetition of the part of the display-name following the module name -- e.g. "modify loan in storage".

 All of these approaches are inconsistent, and none of them is really satisfactory.
 I suggest that there is little real use for the `description` field, at least for most permissions, and its existence has confused matters.